Cognitive Impairment and Alzheimer's Disease

 Published Materials

-Dementia is a common condition in older adults, with over 6 million people being diagnosed with Alzheimer’s disease in the U.S.1
+Dementia is a common condition in older adults, with over 6 million people being diagnosed with Alzheimer’s disease in the U.S.As many as 1 in 9 people over the age of 65 have Alzheimer’s disease.
+After the age of 85, that prevalence rises to 1 in every 3 people having the disease.

 While many factors have been associated with the development of dementia, few interventions have conclusively proven to reduce dementia incidence.
 Two interventions that may reduce patient risk are controlling blood pressure and recommending a Mediterranean diet.2,3

 Patients with signs or symptoms of cognitive impairment should be evaluated for dementia with a validated tool.
-A comprehensive physical exam, relevant history, and attempts to evaluate for reversible causes should be completed before making the diagnosis.
-Additional testing may be recommended.4
+A comprehensive physical exam, relevant history, and attempts to evaluate for reversible causes should be completed before making the diagnosis.4

-Cholinesterase inhibitors and memantine have a limited role in management.
+Older medications, cholinesterase inhibitors (e.g., donepezil) and memantine have a limited role in management.
 A response to treatment, if it occurs, is time limited and carries a risk of side effects such as nausea, vomiting, bradycardia, hypertension, and dizziness.5 Continuously reassess the benefit and risks of medications, if used.

 Additional Resources for Providers